svd09/CABG_mid_range_LVEF-/README.md

 \*-both authors have contributed equally to this study

+This public repository contains the code for the paper published in the Journal of Thoracic and Cardiovascular Surgery.

-Address for Correspondence:
+### Address for Correspondence:

-Salil V Deo MD
+#### Salil V Deo MD

 Surgical Services,